mideind/GreynirEngine/doc/overview.rst

     :align: center
     :alt: A parse tree

-    *The parse tree for the sentence "Litla gula hænan átti fræ".*
+    *The parse tree for the sentence "Litla gula hænan fann fræ".*

 By examining and processing the parse tree, information and meaning can be extracted from the sentence.